Family Promise holds open house for its new shelter for homeless families; it’s set to open at the end of November

 Lawrence’s Family Promise recently completed the conversion of a longtime day care building into a shelter for homeless families, and it held an open house on Tuesday to celebrate the project’s completion.

-Nonprofit Family Promise held an open house for the new facility on Tuesday that could house up to six homeless families at any given time.
+The nonprofit’s new facility is intended to house up to six homeless families at any given time.
 The property, located at 200 Mount Hope Court, is equipped with bedrooms, multiple kitchens and a playground for kids.

 The shelter will feature six bedrooms, each equipped with a queen bed and a set of bunk beds, as well as a private bathroom.
 The maximum capacity will be 24 guests, in addition to staff.
 Above all, the property will significantly reduce the need to uproot the families currently receiving shelter through Family Promise.